 The baby is attached to monitors and has tubes in and out of the body.
 It may not be possible to hold the baby or it may not be possible to do so for long.
 This should be encouraged as much as is compatible with the safety of the baby but bonding is much more difficult than with a normal, healthy, full-term baby.

-Whilst trying to keep a positive attitude, the parents must also come to terms with the fact that the baby could die.
+Whilst trying to keep a positive attitude, a parent must also come to terms with the fact that the baby could die.
 There may also be difficult decisions about switching off ventilators and the expected quality of life if the child survives.
 Communicating in these situations can be difficult and parents may have trouble taking in what they are told at such an emotional time.
 They may wish to discuss matters with the familiar face of their family doctor who is outside the hospital but who understands the issues involved.

 The success of improved survival in very premature infants has raised some serious ethical issues.
 It is now possible to save more, smaller and earlier babies.
 The difficult question is whether this is always in the best interest of the baby, their parents and society in general.
 Decisions pertaining to these sensitive issues are influenced by a number of factors, not least by parental views.

 - However, premature babies can become extremely productive, as shown by the list of famous premature babies on the premature babies UK website.
 It includes Albert Einstein, Isaac Newton and Charles Darwin.